theCodeFox/BE-hive-news/README.md

   body:
    'Oh, I\'ve got compassion running out of my nose, pal!
 I\'m the Sultan of Sentiment!' }
    ```
+***

-## Running the tests
+## **Running the tests**

-The automated tests are in the spec folder on route.
-To run TDD:
+The automated tests are in the spec folder on route. **To run TDD:**

 ```
 npm test
 ```

-If you wish to test using a REST client then I would recomment [Insomnia](https://insomnia.rest/)
+*If you wish to test using a REST client then I would recommend [Insomnia](https://insomnia.rest/)*

-### Break down into end to end tests
+### **Break down into end to end tests**

-Explain what these tests test and why
+TDD can be found in the spec directory.

+`utils.spec.js` - functions needed for seeding

+* createArticleRef - *tests that it returns an array of objects with keys of title and article_id*
+* formatArticles - *tests that it returns an array of objects with keys of title, topic, author, body, created_at, votes and article_id.
+Also tests that created_at is an instance of date/time*
+* formatComments - *tests that it returns an array with keys of comment_id, author, article_id, votes, created_at and body.
+Also tests that created_by is an instance of date/time*
 ```
 Give an example
 ```

-### ESLint & Husky
+### **ESLint & Husky**

-Explain what these tests test and why
+These test syntax and keep the code clean for the next dev to work on it. `It is important for code consistancy over time.`

+Below is an example of ESLint in action:

 ```r
 NC-Knews/errors/errors.js